Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/CreateContractAction.md

 ![](media/70e528c75e320b794260fa6044709795.png)

-If you check Azure Blockchain Workbench you will see that a new contract has been added.
+If you check Azure Blockchain Workbench you will see that a new contract action has been executed.